 Foreign self-employed professionals who want to do assignments in the Netherlands and businesses in the Netherlands that want to subcontract work to a foreign self-employed professional, must comply with the Act on the Employment of Aliens (Wet arbeid vreemdelingen, Wav).
 This Act contains various rules with regard to foreign self-employed professionals working in the Netherlands.

-Self-employed professionals from within the European Economic Area (EEA) and Switzerland do not require a work permit (tewerkstellingsvergunning, TWV) to be allowed to work in the Netherlands.
-They do, however, have to demonstrate they are truly self-employed.
+If you come from within the EU or the European Economic Area (EEA) or Switzerland, you do not require a work permit (tewerkstellingsvergunning, TWV) to be allowed to work as a self-employed professional in the Netherlands.
+This also applies to Croatians.
+You do, however, have to demonstrate that you are truly self-employed.
 Self-employed means for instance you are in control over certain aspects of the services you provide.
 This can be verified by the Social Affairs and Employment Inspectorate (Inspectie SZW).

-Self-employed professionals from outside an EEA member country or Switzerland require a work permit to be allowed to work in the Netherlands.
-Their contractor must apply for this work permit for them at the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
+Self-employed professionals from outside an EU, EEA member country and Switzerland do require a work permit to be allowed to work in the Netherlands.
+Their contractor must apply for this work permit for them from the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
 However, self-employed professionals in possession of a residence permit allowing residence for a self-employed professional or a residence permit including the endorsement 'Work is freely permitted' (Arbeid is vrij toegestaan) are exempt.